garylirocks/quickrefs/azure.markdown

 ![Resource manager](images/azure_resource-manager.png)

 Azure Resource Manager (ARM) is the management layer which allows you automate the deployment and configuration of resources;

+### Azure Service Groups

+- Tenant-level resource
+  - Type `Microsoft.Management/serviceGroups`
+  - ID `/providers/Microsoft.Management/serviceGroups/sg-gary-001`
+  - There is a "Tenant root service group", ID is the same as the tenant ID
+  - ID needs to be globally unique, not just within a tenant
+- For identifying workloads, states, and processes
+  - Could be used as a scope for **health monitoring**
+- Can be nested
+  - Up to 10 levels, excluding the root
+- Can contain resources and resource containers (sub, RG), not MGs
+  - Adding a member to a group, actually creates an extension type resource under the member, you need permissions on the member: `Microsoft.Relationships/serviceGroupMember`
+- Every could crate a service group, no special permission is needed

 ### Management tools